eid4m/eid4m/README.md

 I am 17 years old, I am currently studying Systems Engineering and Computer Science, I like the development of desktop and web applications, I like creation, innovation and modernism.

-Habilidades: C# / Python / HTML / CSS
+Skills: C# / Python / HTML / CSS

-- 🔭 Estoy trabajando en In my applications that I develop over time.
+- 🔭 Im woking in my applications that I develop over time.
-- 🌱 Estoy aprendiendo The C++ language
+- 🌱 I am learning the C++ language
-- 👯 Quiero colaborar con With developers of my software environment in this way to acquire knowledge.
+- 👯 I want to collaborate with developers of my software environment in this way to acquire knowledge.
-- 📫 Cómo contactarme: adamnolasco21@gmail.com or adamnolasco21@hotmail.com
+- 📫 How to contact me: adamnolasco21@gmail.com or adamnolasco21@hotmail.com

 - Utilities: How [Install Neovim](http://https://github.com/eid4m/install-neovim "Install Neovim")